You'll need a total of 12 hours of continuing education each year. 4 of those hours will be through SFCASA.

 All CASAs must obtain 12 hours of additional continuing education each year.
 All classes take place at our offices in San Francisco, located at 2535 Mission Street, unless otherwise specified.
 Please note that you will have to climb a set of stairs to get to our office.

 To sign up for one of the continuing education courses below, simply click on the blue "Sign up here" link for the course you wish to attend.
 You'll be prompted to fill out an email confirming your attendance.

-June 28th from 6-8pm Reproductive Health, Location TBD.
+June 28th from 6-8pm Reproductive Health, Held at the Judicial Council, 455 Golden Gate Ave.
 Sign up here.

 Shivaun Nestor from the San Francisco Department of Public Health will lead this continuing education.
 The training will begin with an overview of reproductive health care needs followed by common concerns of youth in care including, birth control, STIs, and LGBTQIA issues.
 The CASA will be given information on how best to advocate for youth to receive appropriate reproductive health care while in dependency, including how to access outside resources that can provide additional education and support to young people.

 July 6th from 6-8pm Summer Support Group, Held at the SFCASA Office, 2535 Mission Street.
 Sign up here

 This group is an opportunity for advocates to share and learn from each other and get needed support around the educational needs on their case.
 SFCASA staff will be present to answer any questions, but the evening will be led by advocates.
 All CASAs are welcome!
 We will provide food.